yhwang0123/document_classification/README.md

 ## App Deployment

 We developed an app using Streamlit.
-On this app, user can upload dataset in json format or csv format, and choose the model (machine learning or deep learning) and get the class prediction for the text.
+On this app, users can upload dataset in json or csv format, and choose a model from machine learning or deep learning and get the class prediction for the text.

+## Required library
+To run the code in this repo, you need to install libraries as below:
+- `pip install -r tf_requirements.txt`

 ## Authors of this project
 * [Pragati Khadka](https://github.com/PragatiKhadka)
 * [Yuri Hernandez Flores](https://github.com/YuriHFlowers)
 * [Yihui Wang](https://github.com/yhwang0123)